 15 Glen Morris Street is of the Ontario Gothic Revival Cottage (Ontario House) style.
 The house contains polychromatic brickwork on the north (primary) elevation which has been painted over.
 15 Glen Morris Street is 1 of only 4 Ontario Gothic Revival Cottages (Ontario Houses) in the Huron-Sussex neighbourhood.
 Notably, the other 3 of these 4 are slated for demolition in the near future.
 Subsequently, 15 Glen Morris Street will be the only surviving Ontario Gothic Revival Cottage (Ontario House) in the Huron-Sussex neighbourhood.

-15 Glen Morris Street was built by Robert Hay (1808-1890) who sold it to Samuel Bennett several months after construction.
+The first owner of 15 Glen Morris Street was Robert Hay (1808-1890) who sold it to Samuel Bennett several months after construction.
 Hay was a prominent furniture and interior designer and manufacturer in 19th century Canada.
-Hay's furniture and interior designs are extant in several prominent historic buildings in Canada, including at Osgoode Hall (Toronto), the Ball Room of Rideau Hall (Ottawa), and potentially University College (Toronto).
+Hay's furniture and interior designs are extant in several prominent historic buildings in Canada, including at Osgoode Hall (Toronto), the Ball Room of Rideau Hall (Ottawa), and potentially University College's East Hall (Toronto).
 Between 1878 and 1887, Hay Served as the Member of Parliament for Toronto-Centre.
 Hay was a founding manager of the St. Lawrence Bank (later known as the Standard Bank of Canada) in 1872 and also served as the Director of the Credit Valley Railway and President of the Canadian Lumber Cutting Machine Company during the 1870s.
-The Recollections of a Neighbourhood: Huron-Sussex from UTS to Stop Spadina notes that early development on nearby Harbord Street was spurred by Premier Oliver Mowat encouraging bank lending in the 19th century.
+The Recollections of a Neighbourhood: Huron-Sussex from UTS to Stop Spadina (2013) book notes that early development on nearby Harbord Street was spurred by Premier Oliver Mowat encouraging bank lending in the 19th century.
 Further research is required to determine whether Hay had connections to Premier Mowat in regards to his or the St. Lawrence Bank's (later known as the Standard Bank of Canada) involvement in the construction of this (and potentially other) early house(s) in the Huron-Sussex neighbourhood.
 Further research is also required to discern whether Hay built or designed 15 Glen Morris Street or whether he was just the first owner.

 Samuel Bennett - of who the house is now named after - was a teamster by trade.
 The Bennett family resided at 15 Glen Morris Street between 1878 and 1895.